 As part of that purchase, Priceline promised to run Kayak independently, which is important because Kayak purports to display unbiased prices from hundreds of online sources.
 But Tester charged that since the acquisition, Kayak had quietly started to list hotel results from another Priceline-owned site without including fees and taxes, making its prices look lower “and misleading consumers.”

-I asked Priceline about the inconsistent rates.
+My advocacy team and I asked Priceline about the inconsistent rates.
 A representative acknowledged that the results were displaying differently but said that this was an error that had probably existed before the company bought Kayak.

 “It was a matter of how Kayak’s system was interpreting and displaying the data feed, which has been fixed,” Priceline spokesman Brian Ek told me.

-I asked Tester what he thought of the explanation and promised to write a story about it, but he didn’t respond to my message.
+We asked Tester what he thought of the explanation and promised to write a story about it, but he didn’t respond to my message.
 His silence made me wonder whether he may have been someone working at another online travel agency and using a nom de plume.